mohanraop/trainingws/README.md

-I am adding lot of core java program which may help in interview
+I am adding number of core java programs which may help in interview

 1.Overriding